Skip to contentPostalForm

 Step 3

-Mail it
+Mail

-We print and mail the packet via USPS.
+We print and mail it via USPS.

 Proof of delivery